Let’s talk training tools.

 Common exercises:

-At Results Fitness, it’s a favorite tool for modifications.
-TRX straps can assist with squats, lunges, and other knee-focused exercises to build strength safely and return to pain free movement.
+At Results Fitness, it’s one of our favorite modification tools.
+TRX straps can assist with squats, lunges, and other lower-body movements if you’re dealing with limited mobility, arthritis, injuries, or recovering from joint replacement surgery.
+These straps allow you to build strength safely while returning to pain-free movement.

 Common exercises:

-Barbells and Trap Bars: powerful tools essential for building maximal strength and power.
+#4.
+Barbells and Trapbars: powerful tools for building maximal strength and power.
 Both allow you to lift heavier loads compared to other equipment.

-- Trap bars: the barbell’s ‘safer’ cousin!
-Trap bars allow for more velocity and power output for lots of exercises, as well as being safer and easier to learn for most.
+Trapbars: the barbell’s ‘safer’ cousin!
+Trap bars allow for more velocity and power output and are safer and easier to learn for most.

-At Results Fitness, we use both to help you get stronger, build resilience and create the kind of strength that supports your body for the long run.
+At Results Fitness, barbells and trapbards are used use both to create the kind of strength that supports your body for the long run, and are especially effective for strengthening the muscles that support healthy movement and posture, including your glutes, hamstrings and core.

 Common exercises:

-Resistance Bands: lightweight, portable and adaptable tools that provide constant tension throughout a movement.
-Bands are great for warm-ups, mobility, rehab-style exercises, and adding resistance without needing heavy weights.
+#5.
+Resistance Bands: lightweight, portable, and adaptable tools that provide constant tension throughout a movement.
+Bands are great for warm-ups, mobility work, rehab-style exercises, and adding resistance without heavy weights.

 Common exercises: